 Rebound headaches (medication-overuse headaches) are caused by frequent use of headache medication.
 Pain relievers offer relief for occasional headaches, but if you take them more than a couple of days a week, you may trigger rebound headaches.

-How frequently rebound headaches occur depends on the type of overused drug.
+How frequently rebound headaches occur depends on the type and dose of overused drug and the frequency of headaches.
 For example, for opiates, rebound headaches may occur after eight days of use a month, whereas for barbiturates it takes only about five days of use a month.
 This happens because your body adapts to the medication.

 To stop rebound headaches, reduce or stop taking the pain medication.
 It's tough in the short term, but your doctor can help you beat rebound headaches for long-term relief.

 Rebound headaches tend to:

 It's not clear why rebound headaches occur.
 However, scientists suspect that regular use of headache medications alters the way certain pain pathways and receptors work in the brain.

 Rebound headaches can develop if you frequently use headache medication.
 Although the risk of developing medication-overuse headache varies depending on the medication, any acute headache medication has the potential to lead to rebound headaches, including:

 Daily doses of caffeine — from your morning coffee, your afternoon soda, or any pain reliever or other product containing this mild stimulant — may fuel rebound headaches as well.
 Read product labels to make sure you're not wiring your system with more caffeine than you realize.

 Risk factors for developing rebound headaches include: